Casey DeSmith: College

-Arrest and expulsion
+Arrest and expulsion from ice hockey

 In September 2014, DeSmith was arrested for assaulting a woman who either was or had formerly been his girlfriend.
-He was suspended from the team immediately after his arrest, and he eventually was permanently dismissed.
+He was suspended from the University of New Hampshire team immediately after his arrest, and he eventually was permanently dismissed.

 DeSmith accepted a plea bargain on December 4, 2014.
 He pleaded not guilty to all charges against him (including domestic abuse) with the exception of a single count of disorderly conduct.
 Under New Hampshire law, "disorderly conduct" is considered a violation rather than a misdemeanor.
-He was sentenced to a $124 fine and twelve months of probation.
-He also signed a diversion agreement that included community service, which would lead to all charges being formally dismissed after twelve months.
+He was sentenced to a $124 fine and 12 months of probation.
+He also signed a diversion agreement that included community service, which would lead to all charges being formally dismissed after 12 months.
 DeSmith met the terms of his plea bargain and stayed out of further trouble.
-He was never reinstated as a UNH Wildcats hockey player (although he continued to be enrolled as a student), and he did not play anywhere else all season.
+He was never reinstated as a player for the Wildcats, although he continued to be enrolled as a student, and he did not play anywhere else all season.

 DeSmith applied for a waiver transfer, so he could play for another school, but the NCAA denied his request.
 According to DeSmith, several other schools were interested in him.